intake/xrviz/docs/source/interface.rst

 .. image:: _static/images/series.png

-More information about this pane.
+More information about this pane in in :py:class:`Axes<xrviz.fields.Fields>`.

 .. note::
     1. ``Clear`` button is applicable only for series extraction.
 It clears the